-4.3.4.6.
+4.3.4.5.
 Enterococcus Bacteria.
-The enterococcus effluent limitations are based on the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California - Part 3, Bacteria Provisions and a Water Quality

-Standards Variance Policy.
-This Order establishes a mixing zone associated with an initial dilution of 10:1 (D=9) to calculate the enterococcus effluent limitation (see Fact Sheet section 4.3.4.2.2).
-To establish background conditions, the Discharger collected two enterococcus receiving water samples near its outfall.
-The maximum sample result was 1 CFU/100 mL.
+This Order imposes enterococcus effluent limitations based on the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California - Part 3, Bacteria Provisions and a Water Quality Standards Variance Policy.
+This Order establishes a mixing zone associated with an initial dilution of 10:1 (D=9) to calculate the enterococcus effluent limitation (see Fact Sheet § 4.3.4.2.2).
+To establish background conditions, the Discharger collected two enterococcus receiving water samples near Discharge Point 002.
+The maximum sample result was 10 CFU/100 mL.